moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 For each use case in this section, we also describe

 * the number of senders or receiver in a given session transmitting distinct streams,
-* whether a session has bi-directional flows of media from senders and receivers, and
+* whether a session has bi-directional flows of media from senders and receivers, which may also include timely non-media such as haptics or timed events.
-* the worst-case expected RTT requirements.

 It is likely that we should add other characteristics, as we come to understand them.

 ## Interactive Media {#interact}

-The use cases described in this section have one particular attribute in common - the target latency for these cases are on the order of one or two RTTs.
-In order to meet those targets, it is not possible to rely on protocol mechanisms that require multiple RTTs to function effectively.
+The use cases described in this section have one particular attribute in common - the target the lowest possible latency as can be achieved at the trade off of data loss and complexity.
 For example,

-* When the target latency is on the order of one RTT, it makes sense to use FEC {{RFC6363}} and codec-level packet loss concealment {{RFC6716}}, rather than selectively retransmitting only lost packets.
-These mechanisms use more bytes, but do not require multiple RTTs in order to recover from packet loss.
+* It may make sense to use FEC {{RFC6363}} and codec-level packet loss concealment {{RFC6716}}, rather than selectively retransmitting only lost packets.
+These mechanisms use more bytes, but do not require multiple round trips in order to recover from packet loss.
-* When the target latency is on the order of one RTT, it is impossible to use congestion control schemes like BBR {{I-D.draft-cardwell-iccrg-bbr-congestion-control}}, since BBR has probing mechanisms that rely on temporarily inducing delay, but these mechanisms can then amortize the consequences of induced delay over multiple RTTs.
+* It's generally infeasible to use congestion control schemes like BBR {{I-D.draft-cardwell-iccrg-bbr-congestion-control}} in many deployments, since BBR has probing mechanisms that rely on temporarily inducing delay, but these mechanisms can then amortize the consequences of induced delay over multiple RTTs.

-This may help to explain why interactive use cases have typically relied on protocols such as RTP {{RFC3550}}, which provide low-level control of packetization and transmission, and make no provision for retransmission.
+This may help to explain why interactive use cases have typically relied on protocols such as RTP {{RFC3550}}, which provide low-level control of packetization and transmission, with addtional support for retransmission as an optional extension.

 ### Gaming {#gaming}

 |Attribute | Value |
 | -----+----------------
 |**Senders/Receivers**|  One to One
-| **Bi-directional**| Yes
+|**Bi-directional**| Yes
-| **Latency**|  Ull-50

 Where media is received, and user inputs are sent by the client.
 This may also include the client receiving other types of signaling, such as triggers for